huachaohuang/awesome-dbdev/README.md

 ## About

-You want to become a awesome database developer?
+You want to become an awesome database developer?

 That's great, me too.
 Being a database developer is fun and challenging.